chrisgilldc/brickmaster/README.md

 As of 6/5/2023, the ESP32SPI socket implementation has a [known issue](https://github.com/adafruit/Adafruit_CircuitPython_MiniMQTT/pull/168) with it's receive behavior.
 This impacts the
 MiniMQTT library this package uses.
 Aafton Bladet has a [patched version](https://github.com/aaftonbladet/Adafruit_CircuitPython_MiniMQTT/tree/esp32spi_socket_read_fix) which is pending acceptance.
 For the time being, use that version, it (appears to) work fine.
+A compiled mpy version of the patched library for the Metro M4 (Armv7EM) is included in this repository.

 ## Installation